-Mickey Zucker Reichert is a pediatrician, parent, animal lover, and author of thirty novels including the Nightfall, Barakhai, and Bifrost Guardian series, the Robots and Chaos novels of Asimov’s I, Robot, one illustrated novella, and fifty-plus short stories.
-She is most well known for… More about Mickey Zucker Reichert
+Mickey Zucker Reichert is a pediatrician, parent, animal lover, and author of more than 20 novels, including those in the Renshai Chronicles, Legend of Nightfall, and Beasts of Barakhai series.
+She has also written one illustrated novella and more than 50 short stories.
+Reichert… More about Mickey Zucker Reichert

 Mass Market Paperback | $8.99

 Published by DAW Mar 05, 2013| 512 Pages| 4-3/16 x 6-3/4| ISBN 9780756408381

 “…This highly entertaining new series from fantasy maven Reichert…treats the reader to a credible and well-executed escape.
 Fans of light fantasy and animal rightists will eagerly await further volumes in the series.” — Publishers Weekly

 "Reichert knows her animals.
 She is also no slouch at narrative technique, and shows ingenuity and originality in setting up a situation that promises her best work…in future Books of Barakhai." — Booklist